-Bullying is a terrible thing to have to experience.
-It can make you feel scared, depressed, worthless and most of all, alone.
+Going through a bullying situation is hard.
+It can make you feel scared, sad, anxious and most of all, alone.
 It is likely you are constantly asking yourself 'why me?'

-But it doesn't have to be like this, there are many people who can help.
-Telling someone is the first step in taking control of the situation and the start of things beginning to improve.
+But it doesn't have to be like this.
+There is someone who can help, and getting help is the first step in taking control of the situation and the start of things getting better.

-Find a quiet time to talk to your parents or guardians about what is happening.
+Find a quiet time to talk to your parents, carers or a family member about what is happening.
 Tell them how long it has been going on, who has been involved and how it makes you feel.
-If you are very nervous, write everything down and show them, or ask a friend or family member to join you.
+If you are very nervous, write it down or do a voice note, show them or message them, or ask a friend or family member to help you.

-If you are having horrible visions of your parents storming into the school in anger, just be honest with them.
-While they will need to speak to the school, explain how they can do this in a positive way that doesn't make it worse.
+If you are worried about your parents and carers getting upset or angry, explain to them before you begin that you need them to be calm and listen to what you need from them.
+While they may need to speak to the school, talk together about when and how to do this.
 Remember that they will have your best interests at heart; you just need to give them the chance to support you.

-You can either report directly to your teacher, or have your parents do so on your behalf.
+The school can't help you if they don't know what's happening.
+Talk to a teacher or someone in school you trust.
 It is the school's responsibility to keep you safe from bullying, so there will be procedures in place to support you.

-Surrounding yourself with good friends is one of the best ways to prevent bullying.
-If you already have a group of friends that are supportive and trustworthy, that's great.
-Confide in them about what is happening and ask for their help.
+Surrounding yourself with friends is one of the best ways to get through a bullying situation.
+If you already have a group of friends that can help you and you trust, that's great.
+Share with them what is happening and ask for their help.

-If it seems that you don't have any friends, or the ones you thought you had are actually the people who are bullying you, visit our friends and frenemies section for loads of practical tips on how to meet new people.
+If it seems that you don't have any friends, or the ones you thought you had are the people who are bullying you, visit our page on making new friends for loads of practical tips on how to meet new people.

 It may be that you feel you have no one you can talk to.
 Remember you can always reach out to organisations like Childline or The Mix who offer advice and support.
 Your parent or carer can also contact the Kidscape Parent Advice Line.